kazurayam/VisualInspection_with_PageObjectModel_in_KatalonStudio/README.md

 ## Problem to solve

 I have developed a Katalon Studio project named [VisualInspectionInKatalonStudio\_reborn](https://github.com/kazurayam/VisualInspectionInKatalonStudio_Reborn).

-In that project I developed 3 sample codes:
+This project aims taking 2 sets of screenshots of a Web application --- namely the Production env and the Development Env, and compare the images to find out if there is any unexpected differences.
+In the "Reborn" project, I developed 3 sample codes:

 -   [Sample1 Simply visit a URL and scrape](https://github.com/kazurayam/VisualInspectionInKatalonStudio_Reborn#sample1-simply-visit-a-url-and-scrape)